-Queen Elizabeth and Prince Philip announced their engagement 74 years ago today.
+Queen Elizabeth and Prince Philip announced their engagement on July 9, 1947.
 The young couple looked completely smitten while posing for official photos together, but we wouldn’t be surprised if onlookers got distracted by the dazzling diamonds on her hand.
 Philip designed the impressive engagement ring himself — with a little help from his mother’s jewelry collection.

 The platinum band features diamonds that Philip’s mother, Princess Alice of Battenberg, received for her own wedding nearly half a century before he popped the question to Elizabeth.
 However, they were in the form of a glistening tiara at the time.
 It was given to Alice by notable family members: Tsar Nicholas II and Tsarina Alexandra (Alice’s aunt), the last imperial Romanovs of Russia.